Chi-Jd-Udeh/AWS-Pixelator/README.md

 | Duration (x86) | $0.0000166667 per GB-second |
 | Duration (ARM/Graviton2) | ~20% cheaper |

-Each image upload triggers one Lambda invocation.
-Image processing (pixelation) is CPU-bound and typically completes in under a second at 128–256 MB memory.

-**Example:** 10,000 uploads/month at 128 MB memory, ~500ms per execution:
-- Requests: 10,000 → well within the 1M free tier → **$0.00**
 - Compute: 10,000 × 0.5s × (128/1024) GB = 625 GB-seconds → within the 400,000 free tier → **$0.00**

-Lambda only becomes billable at significant scale.
-At 128 MB memory and 500ms duration, the free tier covers roughly **800,000 uploads/month** before any charges apply.

 ---